luau/UniversalSynSaveInstance/README.md

 	* Not all though, test each and see if it carries over or not..
 - [ ] Possibly convert to non-Name tables and use instance references instead (Perhaps make a config Bool Toggle for this, false by default), ex.
 DecompileIgnore = {game.CoreGui}
 	* This will allow for more flexibility of saveinstancing
+# Acknowledgments
+This document is based largely on the efforts of @Anaminus & @Dekkonot, authors of the [Rbxlx Format Specifications](https://github.com/RobloxAPI/spec/blob/master/formats/rbxlx.md).
+Additional resources include:

+- [Syngp Synapse X 2019 Source code](https://github.com/Acrillis/SynapseX) for base saveinstance code (extended by @mblouka and @Acrillis)
+- [Roblox File Format](https://github.com/MaximumADHD/Roblox-File-Format) for a list of redirects of old/deprecated xml properties that still use the old tag values
+- [Roblox Client Tracker](https://github.com/MaximumADHD/Roblox-Client-Tracker) for an extended & close to full JSON Api Dump (with hidden properties & default values)